Identification number: lzp-2022/1-0454

 A scientific article on the vibrational studies of YHO and deuterium-labelled YDO thin films has been submitted.

 During the relevant time period, YHO thin films were deposited under different sputtering pressures (3, 5, and 9 mTorr) using various modes: pulsed-DC, HiPIMS without substrate biasing, and HiPIMS with different substrate bias configurations (synchronized bias).
 The average energy of the ions bombarding the growing film is directly proportional to the electric potential difference between the substrate and the plasma.
 This means that the ion energy and the microstructure of the thin film can be adjusted by modifying the substrate bias.
-As mentioned above, the choice between HiPIMS or pulsed-DC mode for depositing YHO thin films significantly influences their structure and photochromic properties.
+As mentioned above, the choice between HiPIMS or pulsed-DC mode for depositing YHO thin films significantly influences their structure (see Figure 4) and photochromic properties.
 There are several types of bias voltage configurations because metal ions and gas ions are not generated simultaneously in the HiPIMS discharge.
 At the beginning of a high-power pulse, the number of gas ions increases almost instantly, while the number of metal ions rises after some delay.
 Eventually, the concentration of metal ions exceeds that of gas ions due to gas rarefaction.
 To most effectively apply the substrate bias voltage, it is necessary to synchronize it with the HiPIMS discharge pulses, allowing the acceleration of specific ions.
 In this study, samples were produced using the following bias configurations: DC bias, bias synchronized with the HiPIMS pulse, and bias time-shifted by half a phase.
 The microstructure of the obtained thin films was studied over seven days using X-ray diffraction (XRD).
-Figure 4 shows the XRD patterns of films deposited at a pressure of 3 mTorr under different regimes.

 During the relevant period, different series of samples - YHO in pulsed-DC and HiPIMS modes, YHO/MoO3, and YHO at elevated temperatures - were prepared for compositional measurements, which were carried out at Uppsala University Tandem Laboratory.